egr304-team-205-2025-f/EGR304-2025-F-205.github.io/docs/04-Product-Requirements.md

 - **Target group** Individuals in environments where hands-free lighting solutions would improve accessibility and convenience.
 - **Target purchaser** Organizations or individuals wanting practical, energy efficient lighting solutions that will enhance user experience.
 - **Customer service** Provides straightforward and timely responses to support troubleshooting solutions to users
-- **Marketing & Sales division** Looks for unique selling points around the Apple Aspirer-Explorer lifestyle and user experience.
+- **Marketing & Sales division** Looks for unique selling points catered towards user needs and product simplicity.
 - **Retailers** Able to cater the product to a wide range of audiences for multiple solutions.